hliulab/unifyimmun/README.md

-# UnifyImmun: A Unified Cross-Attention Model for Antigen Binding Specificity Prediction
+# UnifyImmun: A Unified Cross-Attention Model for Prediction of Antigen Binding Specificity
 UnifyImmun is an advanced computational model that predicts the binding specificity of antigens to both HLA and TCR molecules.
 By employing a unified cross-attention mechanism, UnifyImmun provides a comprehensive evaluation of antigen immunogenicity, which is crucial for the development of effective immunotherapies.

 ## Key Features
-- **Unified Model**: Simultaneously predicts bindings to both HLA and TCR molecules.
+- **Unified Model**: Simultaneously predicts peptide bindings to both HLA and TCR molecules.
-- **Cross-Attention Mechanism**: Integrates features of peptides and HLA/TCR molecules for enhanced prediction accuracy.
+- **Cross-Attention Mechanism**: Integrates the features of peptides and HLA/TCR molecules for model interpretability.
-- **Progressive Training Strategy**: Utilizes a two-phase training approach to improve feature extraction and model generalizability.
+- **Progressive Training Strategy**: Utilizes a two-phase progressive training to improve feature extraction and model generalizability.
 - **Virtual Adversarial Training**: Enhances model robustness by training on perturbed data.
-- **Performance**: Outperforms existing methods on multiple benchmark datasets.
+- **Superior Performance**: Outperforms existing methods on both pHLA and pTCR prediction tasks on multiple datasets.

 For inquiries or collaborations, please contact: hliu@njtech.edu.cn